Expert Cataract Surgery in St. Louis

 Does insurance pay for cataract surgery?

-Since cataract surgery is a medical procedure, many insurance companies and Medicare will cover the surgery and the implantation of a monofocal lens.
+Since cataract surgery is a medical procedure, many insurance companies and Medicare will cover a mono-focal lens.
 Check with your insurance provider.
-If you choose a multifocal or premium lens, you may have to pay for the additional cost of the lens upgrade.
-We at Hill Vision Services can help you understand your financing options and what questions to ask your benefits administrator.
+If you choose a multifocal or premium lens, you may have to pay additional costs to upgrade.
+Hill Vision Services can help you understand your financing options and what questions to ask your benefits administrator.

 Contact Our Team for Cataract Surgery!